 What you are.
 A place to sleep.
 (Physiological)

 What you do.
 Provide a place to stay with great service, good views and a decent restaurant.

 What you REALLY do.
-Give couples a chance to spend time together ad reconnect (Love/Belonging).
-Or give families a chance to spend time together, go fossil hunting, find a huge ammonite fossil and have your 7 year old son think you’re the best dad in the world (Esteem).
+Give couples a chance to spend time together and reconnect (love/belonging).
+Or give families a chance to spend time together, go fossil hunting, find a huge ammonite fossil and have your seven year old son think you’re the best dad in the world (esteem).